 Safety with Household Products

-Michael Levine, MD, is a medical toxicology fellow at the Banner Poison & Drug Information Center.
+Aaron Skolnik, MD, is the assistant medical director at the Banner Poison & Drug Information Center.

 Question: Are there household products that I should avoid because they introduce toxins in my home?
 Is there something I should look for on product labels?

-Answer: With rare exception, any product purchased from a commercial vendor in the United States is safe to have around the house and will not cause problems if used as directed.
-Many common household chemicals can be potentially dangerous if ingested.
-Therefore, all chemicals should be kept out of reach of children.
+Answer: With rare exception, any product purchased from a commercial vendor within the United States is safe to have around the house and will not cause problems if used as directed.
+However, many common household chemicals can be dangerous if ingested or misused.
+Therefore, all chemicals should be kept safely out of reach of children.